baronet2/FirstCyclingAPI/README.md

 # First Cycling API

-This repository provides a tool to obtain data from firstcycling.com.
+An unofficial API to obtain data from https://firstcycling.com/.

 ## Usage